chrisjwaddell/blue-moon/README.md

 You could set the pivot date as: \
 ``
 { day: "Sunday 1", month: 3 }, { day: 1, month: 1, year: 2000 }
+`` \
+This finds the first Sunday in March 2000.
+Without pivot date, and with *year* omitted, it assumed ``year: "current"`` to return the first Sunday in March for this year.
 ``
+{ day: "Sunday 1", month: 3 }
+`` \
+This finds the first Sunday in March this year.